 Tonight I get to go see Shane & Shane which should be quite enjoyable.
 Generally not my type of music but I really dig these guys.
 They rip on guitar as only two dudes with the same name rocking acoustic guitars and flawless harmonies can.

-MSM last night which was cool.
+We had 20 students at MSM last night which was cool.
 The group seems to grow continually which is encouraging.
 Argo spoke and as usual was quite entertaining.
 They were eating out of his hand.

 I leave for Hume tomorrow so I am getting some last minute items out of the way in anticipation of the first trip that I actually have to lead.
 It should be an adventure.